 The Catholic Textbook Project’s goal is to produce high quality history textbooks that teach from a Catholic worldview.
 Eventually, they intend to produce books for all grade levels, but they have begun with the upper grade levels.
-At present three books are available and two more are in production.
+At present five books are available.

-Teacher’s Manuals do not reprint student textbook pages; they have extensive teaching material for each chapter that includes a chapter overview, chapter goals, paragraph-long explanations of each key piece of information students should master, vocabulary terms and definitions, review questions, optional activities, sample quiz and test questions, and answers to all the questions.
+Teacher’s manuals do not reprint student textbook pages.
+They have extensive teaching material for each chapter that includes a chapter overview, chapter goals, paragraph-long explanations of each key piece of information students should master, vocabulary terms and definitions, review questions, optional activities, sample quiz and test questions, and answers to all of the questions.
 Sample questions can be used to construct your own tests, although this is a bit of work.
-Review questions are also printed in student textbooks.
-From Sea to Shining Sea and Light to the Nations also have review summaries and activity suggestions in the student texts.

 Student workbooks are available for each text on CD-ROM.
 You can purchase a classroom license ($25) or a single-family license ($10) for a year, or you can purchase a PDF or epub version ($20 each).
 Workbooks have activities for subsections of chapters so students are continually reviewing and reinforcing chapter content rather than simply answering end-of-chapter questions.
 Workbook questions emphasize comprehension rather than deeper thought as do some end-of-chapter questions.
 Question formats are fill-in-the-blank, matching, circling, true/false, underlining, and crossword puzzles.
 There are also map labeling, drawing, and maze activities.

 From Sea to Shining Sea

-Beginning with early explorers such as St. Brendan and Leif Ericsson, this text tells the story of the United States up through the 1800’s.
+Beginning with early explorers such as St. Brendan and Leif Ericsson, this text tells the story of the United States up through the 1800s.
 Note that the text begins with the story of a saint, and it concludes with a chapter titled “Catholics in America.”
 While a Catholic viewpoint crops up from time to time throughout the rest of the text, the presentation is not at all heavy-handed as we find in some of the other Catholic history texts used by Catholic home educators.
 In fact, in my opinion, this text could have used even more Catholic perspective.
 Missing, for example, are any mention of the Know Nothing movement and the development of the Catholic school system.
 However, the text is suggested for students in grades 5 through 9, and we shouldn’t expect everything to be covered at those levels.
 Overall, this is an excellent text and one of the best choices for grades 5 though 8.
 In most cases, From Sea to Shining Sea should be used for U.S. History for students up through eighth grade, and Lands of Hope and Promise should be used by high school students.

-A companion Student Workbook on CD-ROM is available only for this volume thus far.
-The workbook offers substantial review and reinforcement for the lessons in the text with 206 pages.
+The student workbook offers substantial review and reinforcement for the lessons in the text with 206 pages.
 However, it seems targeted at the lowest end of the spectrum with activities generally appropriate for fifth and sixth graders rather than eighth and ninth.
 Activities include fill-in-the-blanks, matching, crossword puzzles, drawing, coloring, and map work.
 These activities work within the comprehension and memory realm rather than requiring students to do deeper thinking.
 Questions in the “Chapter Activities” that appear in both the student text and teacher’s edition do stretch students to deeper thinking, but there are only a couple of these questions for each chapter.
 An answer key for the workbook is also included on the CD-ROM.
 I would have loved to see potential questions or even tests and quizzes themselves included on the CD to make test creation simpler for teachers and parents.
 The publisher tells me this is something they are working on.

 All Ye Lands